Tinder is making criminal background checks available on your dates - KESQ

 Some safety experts see Tinder’s incorporation of Garbo’s tool as an example of paying lip service to the issue while shifting the burden to its most vulnerable users.

-“We know that sexual violence is so rarely reported and we know that convictions are so incredibly rare even when it is reported,” said Nicole Bedera, a doctoral student at the University of Michigan who has researched sexual violence and who previously worked as a victim advocate.
+“We know that sexual violence is so rarely reported and we know that convictions are so incredibly rare even when it is reported,” said Nicole Bedera, a sociologist who has researched sexual violence and who previously worked as a victim advocate.
 “You’re going to be missing a lot of really dangerous people through using criminal records and background checks as a proxy for safety.
 It can create this false sense of safety when it shouldn’t be there.”

 Bedera said that instead of focusing on tech features and products, Tinder and Match Group could, for example, put lobbying money into offline efforts to educate and prevent sexual violence.
 “I don’t think tech is a solution to all components of sexual violence.”
 (Last fall, Match Group’s CEO threw support behind the Violence Against Women Act, including a $500,000 corporate donation to the nonprofit National Network to End Domestic Violence.)